verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 Metrics Traits use Service Monitors which require [Services](https://kubernetes.io/docs/concepts/services-networking/service/) for metrics collection.
 If you are unable to verify metrics collection, you might need to manually create a Service for the workload.

-For more information on Prometheus solutions, see [Troubleshooting Prometheus](/docs/troubleshooting/troubleshooting-prometheus.md).
+For more information on Prometheus solutions, see [Troubleshooting Prometheus]({{< relref "/docs/troubleshooting/troubleshooting-prometheus.md" >}}).

 #### Legacy workloads

-Standard Kubernetes workloads that were metrics sources in earlier versions of Verrazzano (1.3.x or older), will continue to be supported when upgrading to later versions of Verrazzano.
+Standard Kubernetes workloads that were metrics sources in earlier versions of Verrazzano (1.3.x or earlier), will continue to be supported when upgrading to later versions of Verrazzano.

-For workloads that used the legacy default metrics template, Verrazzano will create a ServiceMonitor in the workload's namespace, to ensure that metrics continue to be scraped.
-You can make any ongoing changes to the metrics source configuration by editing the ServiceMonitor.
+For workloads that used the legacy default metrics template, Verrazzano will create a Service Monitor in the workload's namespace to ensure that metrics continue to be scraped.
+You can make any ongoing changes to the metrics source configuration by editing the Service Monitor.

 For workloads that used a legacy custom metrics template, Verrazzano will configure the Prometheus Operator to ensure that metrics continue to be scraped.

 ### Metrics server

 - Verrazzano installs the Prometheus Operator in the `verrazzano-monitoring` namespace.
 - A single Prometheus pod is created by Prometheus Operator in the same namespace.
 - Discovers exposed metrics source endpoints.
 - Scrapes metrics from metrics sources.